 We also have a problem with our self-will, the desire to live our own life in the manner we desire.
 The Spirit of God deals with the chains of self-will, self-love, and all other forms of rebellion by keeping us in prisons of one sort or another.
 Our intense desires are deferred.
-What we want we cannot have, without breaking God's laws.
-We are compelled to endure distressing circumstancessometimes for years on end.
+What we want, we cannot have without breaking God’s laws.
+We are compelled to endure distressing circumstances — sometimes for years.

 If the reader should find what I am saying too hard, too unpleasant, it is because he or she is not oriented properly to the rigors of discipleship.
-We musteach one of ushave the sentence of death in ourselves.
-We must place all of our treasures in Heaven, having no hope that we will receive them until we die.
+We must — each one of us — have the sentence of death in ourselves.
+We must place all of our treasures in Heaven, having no hope that we will receive them until after we die.

 The Christian teaching of our day is altogether too soft, when we compare ourselves with the heroes of faith who have gone before us.
-They are described in the eleventh chapter of the Book of Hebrews.
+They are described in Hebrews chapter eleven.

 Even today, in many parts of the world, the believers in Christ are suffering as much as many of their brothers and sisters have suffered throughout history.
 The prophets of God do not enjoy comfortable living, and every true Christian is a prophet of God in that he or she reveals the Person of God, His will, His way, and His eternal purpose in Christ.

 The spiritual fulfillment of the Day of Atonement has begun.
 The trumpet has sounded in the spirit world, and the task of reconciling man to God, and God to man, has begun.
 The atonement has been made for our sins, and also the sins of the whole world.
 So in that sense, mankind has been reconciled to God through the blood of the cross.
 This is true legally.
 But in order for the reconciliation to be complete, we must accept God’s chastening that we might be His sons.